syncfusion-content/uwp-docs/uwp/SfDockingManager/Getting-Started.md

 # Getting Started

-Let’s get start to implement a similar UI as Visual Studio using `SfDockingManager`.
+This section explains how to implement a similar UI as Visual Studio using the `SfDockingManager`.

 ## Add SfDockingManager